 Now that we have looked at the benefits and drawbacks of cold soaking let’s take a look at some additional tips and tricks that work great for the process.

 Cold-Soaking Tips and Tricks

-There are some good ninja tips for someone new to cold-soaking backpacking meals to help them make the right choices in gear selection as well as managing no-cook meals for backpacking trips.
+There are some good ninja tips for someone new to cold soak backpacking meals to help them make the right choices in gear selection as well as managing no-cook meals for backpacking trips.

 Unlike a dehydrated backpacking meal like Mountain House, you won’t always know the number of liquids and when food is ready without some trial and error, which a pre-packaged backpacking meal would help with.

 Choosing a Cold Soak Container

 The first thing you want to do is find and use a cold soaking jar container.

 For most who are just starting to test their ability with this style of eating, I would start with the Talenti or peanut butter jar as they are cheap and easy to replace or throw away.